-Looking for something family-friendly to do in the Great Smoky Mountains in the Fall?
+Looking for something family-friendly to do in the Great Smoky Mountains?
 Read on to discover our tips and tricks to one of our family’s favorite spots- Clingmans Dome, the highest point in the Great Smoky Mountains National Park!

 Clingmans Dome Trail Information

 - Trail Location: Off of U.S. Highway 441 (Between Gatlinburg, TN & Cherokee, NC)